Showing posts with label Kindle Unlimited. Show all posts

 I also managed to write 2300 or so words yesterday of my new WIP (Really getting with it now, it does mean Work in Progress, doesn't it?
 Doesn't it?).

-I'm sure that one day I will be a proper writer.
+I'm sure that one day I will be a real writer.

 Saturday, December 16, 2023

-The Twelve Posts of Christmas: Day Three.
-A Billion Kindle Unlimited Reads
+The Twelve Posts of Christmas - Day Three: The Author With A Billion Kindle Unlimited Reads and 9.5 Million Books Sold

 Just to say right at the start of this Christmas post, the billion reads on Kindle Unlimited does not refer to my book.
 I wish!
 No, it refers to a tweet I came across on Twitter X yesterday (I'm still going to call it a tweet regardless of what Elon says).